Astronomical Dating and the Internal Chronology of the Pentateuch: Chronology of Abraham

 \begin{verse} Gen 21:25-28 And Abraham reproved Abimelech because of a well of water, which Abimelech's servants had violently taken away.
 And Abimelech said, I wot not who hath done this thing: neither didst thou tell me, neither yet heard I [of it], but to day.
 And Abraham took sheep and oxen, and gave them unto Abimelech; and both of them made a covenant.
 And Abraham set seven ewe lambs of the flock by themselves. \end{verse}

 \begin{quote} -2422/4/11

-Northern equinox, partial eclipse near Pleiades (highlighted in the picture).
-The Sun (Abraham) moves along the ecliptic, carrying with it Aries and Taurus (``sheep and oxen''), while the Moon (his hand) singles out the Pleiades (``seven ewe lambs''). \end{quote}
+At the Northern equinox, the Sun (Abraham) moves along the ecliptic, carrying with it Aries and Taurus (``sheep and oxen''), while the Moon (his hand) singles out the Pleiades (``seven ewe lambs''). \end{quote}

 In -2422 Abraham is exactly 110 years old.

 \begin{verse} Gen 22:11-13 And the angel of the LORD called unto him out of heaven, and said, Abraham, Abraham: and he said, Here [am] I. And he said, Lay not thine hand upon the lad, neither do thou any thing unto him: for now I know that thou fearest God, seeing thou hast not withheld thy son, thine only [son] from me.
 And Abraham lifted up his eyes, and looked, and behold behind [him] a ram caught in a thicket by his horns. \end{verse}